khanhartisan/laravel-backbone/readme.md

 The traditional approach to handling the cascade operation is to use the foreign key constraints with the `ON DELETE CASCADE` option.
 However, this approach has some limitations, such as the inability to handle the `softDeletes` and the lack of flexibility.

-But that may lead to some performance issues, especially when you have a lot of records to delete.
+And that may lead to some performance issues, especially when you have a lot of records to delete.
 Let's say you have a post with a few millions of comments, and you want to delete the post.
 The `ON DELETE CASCADE` option will delete all the comments in one query, which can be slow.
 And some databases even don't support foreign key constraints.

 This package provides a more flexible approach to handle the cascade operation by using the `Relation Cascade`.
 It works by performing the cascade operation in the application layer, and in chunks to avoid performance issues.